Recently, I was asked whether Edith Penrose’s

 Seems to me uncertainty (not just environmental uncertainty) has always been present, just as any initiative is, and always has been, characterized by risk.

-I would add to this that all competitive advantage is, and always has been, temporary (Yogi Berra probably would have said that “You have it until you don’t have it”), so my question is why have people spent time and money picking at Porter’s method?
+I would add to this that all competitive advantage is, and always has been, temporary (Yogi Berra probably would have said that “You have it, until you no longer have it”), so my question is why have people spent time and money picking at Porter’s method?

 If we go along with the distinction, a “temporary” CA could be the result of landing a big contract, but a more likely scenario is building CA takes a lot of time and money and once you have CA, you need to pause to consolidate/sustain your CA but then try to augment your CA.